How to Lay Off Employees: 8 New Rules of Compassion

 It takes time and thought to prepare the layoff plan.
 It’s usually done by HR professionals and sometimes with assistance from outplacement firms such as IMPACT Group.
 Your HR team should support you with:

-- Talking Points – A brief “talk track” of what to say, including the reason for the layoff or job elimination.
+- Talking Points – A brief “talk track” of what to say to the laid off employee, including the reason for the layoff or job elimination.
 (We don’t recommend you memorize a formal script, but read and say these talking points out loud.)

 - Timing & Details – Know the employee’s official “last day” and what unused PTO the person will be paid for.
 Even an employee who may have anticipated the possibility of termination will most likely be ill prepared for the news.
 Show compassion for someone who is caught off guard by providing the facts in writing.
 Paperwork should include a written notification of termination and an FAQ that anticipates questions.
 (These might be about health insurance, unemployment eligibility, equipment such as cell phones and laptops, for example.)